theupdateframework/pep-on-pypi-with-tuf/README.rst

 *timestamp*, *snapshot*, and *bins* roles MUST require (1, 1) keys.

 The *bins* role MAY delegate targets in an automated manner to a number of roles called "bins", as discussed in the previous section.
-Each of the "bin" roles SHOULD share the same key as the *bins* role, [LV: this is an awkward phrast "due simultaneously to space efficiency of metadata"] and because there is no security advantage to requiring separate keys.
+Each of the "bin" roles SHOULD share the same key as the *bins* role, due to space efficiency, and because there is no security advantage to requiring separate keys.

 The *root* role is critical for security and should very rarely be used.
-It is primarily used for key revocation, and it is the root [LV: to not confuse this 'root' with the root role, could this root be changed to 'locus'?] of trust for all of PyPI.
+It is primarily used for key revocation, and it is the locus of trust for all of PyPI.
 The *root* role signs for the keys that are authorized for each of the top-level roles (including itself).
 The keys belonging to the *root* role are intended to be very well-protected and used with the least frequency of all keys.
 It is RECOMMENDED that every PSF board member own a (strong) root key.
 A majority of them can then constitute a quorum to revoke or endow trust in all top-level keys.
-Alternatively, the system administrators of PyPI [LV: you don't need this: (instead of PSF board members)] could be given responsibility for signing for the *root* role.
+Alternatively, the system administrators of PyPI could be given responsibility for signing for the *root* role.
 Therefore, the *root* role SHOULD require (t, n) keys, where n is the number of either all PyPI administrators or all PSF board members, and t > 1 (so that at least two members must sign the *root* role).

 The *targets* role will be used only to sign for the static delegation of all targets to the *bins* role.
 Since these target delegations must be secured against attacks in the event of a compromise, the keys for the *targets* role MUST be offline and independent from other keys.
 For simplicity of key management, without sacrificing security, it is RECOMMENDED that the keys of the *targets* role be permanently discarded as soon as they have been created and used to sign for the role.
 Therefore, the *targets* role SHOULD require (1, 1) keys.
-Again, this is because the keys are going to be permanently discarded and more offline keys will not help against [LV: ? will not help against - could this be "will not help resist?"] key recovery attacks [21]_ unless diversity of keys is maintained.
+Again, this is because the keys are going to be permanently discarded and more offline keys will not help resist key recovery attacks [21]_ unless diversity of keys is maintained.

 Online and Offline Keys Recommended for Each Role